 Manatt brings a long record of success to this dynamic environment.
 Our in-depth understanding of the financial services industry goes back five decades, during which time we have participated in many of the seminal transactions that have defined the industry.

-We help our clients successfully navigate that landscape and regularly advise boards of directors and senior officers on how to meet the challenges ahead.
-We can advise you on the full range of regulatory issues and prepare you for new and evolving compliance responsibilities.
+Our counsel to clients helps them successfully navigate through regulatory challenges and we regularly advise boards of directors and senior officers on how to meet their compliance obligations.
+We can advise you on the full range of regulatory issues and prepare you for new and evolving responsibilities.
 We help your company engage with your counterparts and interface with your communities.
 We are especially attuned to issues that arise from the marriage of regulated and unregulated entities.

 In an industry where credibility is paramount, our strong skills, deep experience and solid relationships stand out against a backdrop of robust transformation.

 Who we work with

 Our team works with every type of financial institution in banking, consumer financial services and global payments.
 They include:

 - Community, regional, national and foreign banks

 - Consumer financial service providers and mortgage leaders